hllgame/hllwiki/docs/index.md

-# Welcome to Hell Let Loose Wiki
+# :material-home:Welcome to Hell Let Loose Wiki
 Use the navigation menu on the left to navigate this wiki.

-# Contribute
+# :material-note-edit:Contribute
 Contibuting is encouraged, here are some ways you can do it.
 Please remember to credit original author(s) and link any applicable references.

 - Submit a pull request on GitHub (preferred method, but may not be suitable for non-technical users)